forasoft/android-utils/README.md

 Default limits can be overridden with resources.
 See [Customization](#customization) paragraph for more information.

+Log files are stored in the cache directory.

 ### Usage

 * Add the dependency for build types you need, for example, using `debugImplementation`.